lhy11009/aspectLib/README.md

 * last_restart_time : last time in model it restarted
 * wallclock : total wallclock
 * this_wallclock : wallclock after last restart

+The second script is used to parse block output with awk.
+The functions in the first script simply takes care of the output.

 #### Restart a previous case (to be tested)